banthapo/Java_demos/out/production/Java_demo/git_lessons/readme.txt

 ## Committing
     -> git commit -a -m "message"
         => shortcut for staging files and committing then in one command

-## Git push
-    -> git push --set-upstream origin branch-name
-        => set a default remote branch, of where we are to store our data online -> git push -u origin branch-name
-        => shortcut for setting an upstream branch
-    ->

 ## Handling branches
     -> git branch